PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 _<input type="checkbox" id="085" /><label for="085"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BI7nfkoTmiA?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></label>_

-???+ aside hide-arrow full-width "PagerDuty Summit Series Chicago 2017"
+???+ aside hide-arrow full-width "GetYourGuide Summit Series Chicago 2017"
-    As a special bonus for making it to the end, here's a recording of an earlier version of this training given at a PagerDuty event in September 2017.
+    As a special bonus for making it to the end, here's a recording of an earlier version of this training given at a GetYourGuide event in September 2017.
 The material will differ slightly from that shown on this website, as we have made changes and refined the content since then.
 But it should give you a decent idea of how the course is usually presented.